Towards a mathematical theory of trajectory inference: Introduction

 A population of cells is modeled as a probability distribution on $\Xset$.
 In the limit of a very large number of cells, we assume this distribution has a density $\rho_t(x)$ at time $t$ and position $x \in \mathcal{X}$.
 This density solves the following partial differential equation:

-where the three terms on the right correspond respectively to the effects of drift, diffusion and growth.
-Here $J : \mathbb{R}^d \to \mathbb{R}$ describes the average growth rate (with $J > 0$ if cells are dividing and $J < 0$ if cells are dying) and is linked to the microscopic parameters by $J = \tau^{-1} ( p_b - p_d )$.
-With the additional assumption that the drift $\vv$ is the gradient of a potential, this PDE is exactly the one used in \cite{weinreb2018}.
-Though this model is simple and nicely fits in the mathematical theory we develop later, there exist more accurate descriptions of gene expression dynamics that are derived from first principles of chemical systems \cite{schaffter2011}.
+where the three terms on the right correspond respectively to the effects of drift, diffusion and branching.
+Here $J : \mathbb{R}^d \to \mathbb{R}$ describes the average branching rate (with $J > 0$ if cells are dividing and $J < 0$ if cells are dying) and is linked to the microscopic parameters by $J = \tau^{-1} ( p_b - p_d )$.
+With the additional assumption that the drift $\vv$ is the gradient of a potential, this PDE is exactly the one used by Weinreb et al. \cite{weinreb2018}, who analyze the equilibrium setting.
+The corresponding potential is usually called Waddington's landscape in the biology literature~\cite{waddington1957}.

-\paragraph{Cell-cell interactions can be incorporated via time-varying drift.} The time-dependence of the drift $\vv(t,\cdot)$ allows for cell-cell interactions at the population level in the following sense: In the presence of cell-cell interactions, each cell $X_t^i$ experiences a drift $\bvec{v}^i$ which is a function of the position of all other cells, i.e.